dogecoinfoundation/libdogecoin/doc/bindings.md

 The Python Libdogecoin module uses Cython to build wrappers for the functions mentioned above.
 Cython creates a shared library which can be normally imported like any other Python package, so long as it resides on the PYTHONPATH variable which accessible through Python's `sys` module.
 You can achieve this either by specifying the export location of the shared library at build time, or by appending the relative location to your PYTHONPATH using `sys.path.append()` within your project.

 ### Building and Testing
 Building the shared library is simple!
-Firstly, make sure the Libdogecoin C library is built and functional (confirm by running `make check`).
-Then, run the following command from the root Libdogecoin folder, which exports the library to the pytest folder:
+Firstly, make sure the Libdogecoin C library is built and functional for your architecture (confirm by running `make check`).
+Then run the following command from the root Libdogecoin folder, which exports the library to the pytest folder:
 ```
-python3 bindings/py_wrappers/libdogecoin/setup.py build_ext --build-lib bindings/py_wrappers/pytest
+python3 bindings/py_wrappers/libdogecoin/setup.py build_depends --host=<host_architecture> build_ext --build-lib bindings/py_wrappers/pytest
 ```
+The --host flag requires you to provide the name of the host architecture used while building the C library.
+Valid options are listed below, with default x86_64-pc-linux-gnu selected if no architecture is specified:
+- arm-linux-gnueabihf
+- aarch64-linux-gnu
+- x86_64-pc-linux-gnu (default)
+- x86_64-apple-darwin11
+- x86_64-w64-mingw32
+- i686-w64-mingw32
+- i686-pc-linux-gnu

 Congrats, you've just built the Python wrapper package!
 Test that they are functional by running unit tests for address and transaction functions:
 ```
 python3 bindings/py_wrappers/pytest/address_test.py